Don't Breathe

 Nelson Pass the Ionic Man

 This looks to be a fine wire version of a corona wind speaker, apparently Pass had seen the 1960 patent of Townsend-Brown (based on Dr. Tombs' corona wind speaker).
 Pass would have been well placed to take this to market with his experience in electronics design so there must have been plenty of factors there to put him off, not least the ozone.
-Hear from him in his own words in the excellent Audiophilliac Youtube interview.
+Hear from him in his own words in the excellent Audiophilliac YouTube interview.
 He was quoted on the front page of the Wall Street Journal saying "It was the perfect high end audio product: Exotic, inefficient, expensive, unavailable, and toxic."

 One massless design that did make it to production was the Audio Reference Plasmasonic 1 by Henri Bondar in 1982.
 This is the only set of commercial massless headphones to have been made, although a previous prototype set of glow discharge plasma based ones had been made by Gregor Antes 1964.
-It also the only commercial corona discharge (ion) based speaker, with all other commercial designs being glow discharge.
+It is also the only commercial corona discharge (ion) based speaker, with all other commercial designs being glow discharge.
 Patented in 1985 the headphones used a small corona discharge pair in a ceramic cell (push-pull) with the high voltage amplifier in the headphone itself.
 Although having just one corona wind discharge pair the small size was still able to be used as a full frequency driver as it could drive the small volume of air in the headphone, unlike when used in a speaker system.
 Just like the above, ozone production was not addressed.
 The headphones were made by the Audio Reference company with Jean-Claude Fourriere.
 Work from Bondar was later used by AHL Tolteque for an intended corona wind loudspeaker (with their own 1990 patent).
 This never transpired and an electrostatic version was eventually developed instead.

 Another corona discharge design that was very nearly realised was an ion wind speaker developed by Alain Deraedt in 1987.
 He wrote an excellent three part series in 1990 for Audiophile magazine, was published in Science & Vie 1987 and a paper in the JAES 1991 as well as writing several 1987 patents.
 The prototype was built with Pascal Freulon, a push-pull corona wind panel that looked very close to being produced after a lot of work but unfortunately with no end result, so common when working with massless loudspeakers.